genepattern/RandomForest/docs/tutorial.md

 5. Testing Data Class File
     This is the input file of classifier testing target data whose values are considered as "true" (only passed in for test-train prediction).
 The parameter expects a CLS file (.cls) that follows the [GenePattern CLS](https://www.genepattern.org/file-formats-guide#CLS) file standard.

 ## Output Files
-1. Training Data Feature File
-    This is the required input file of classifier training feature data which is used to create the random forest model.
-For cross-validation, this is the only feature data input which also has prediction done against it via LOOCV.
-The parameter expects a GCT file (.gct) that follows the [GenePattern GCT](https://www.genepattern.org/file-formats-guide#GCT) file standard.

-2. Training Data Class File
-    This is the required input file of classifier training target data which is used to create the random forest model.
-For cross-validation, this is the only target data input whose values are considered as "true."
-The parameter expects a CLS file (.cls) that follows the [GenePattern CLS](https://www.genepattern.org/file-formats-guide#CLS) file standard.

-3. Testing Data Feature File
-    This is the optional (only passed in for test-train prediction) input file of classifier testing feature data which the random forest model will predict the class values of.
-The parameter expects a GCT file (.gct) that follows the [GenePattern GCT](https://www.genepattern.org/file-formats-guide#GCT) file standard.

-4. Testing Data Class File
-    This is the optional (only passed in for test-train prediction) input file of classifier testing target data whose values are considered as "true."
-The parameter expects a CLS file (.cls) that follows the [GenePattern CLS](https://www.genepattern.org/file-formats-guide#CLS) file standard.

-## Output Files

-Outputs prediction results (.pred.odf) and feature importance files (.feat.odf) that follows the [GenePattern ODF (Output Description Format)](https://www.genepattern.org/file-formats-guide#ODF) file standard.
+Outputs prediction results (.pred.odf) and feature importance files (.feat.odf, only for test-train prediction with a dataset input) that follows the [GenePattern ODF (Output Description Format)](https://www.genepattern.org/file-formats-guide#ODF) file standard.
 They contain a specific set of descriptive headers followed by a main data block comparing the random forest classification's predictions on the entire feature dataset against the true values with confidence scores (using rapidsAI cuML's RandomForestClassifier [_predict_proba_](https://docs.rapids.ai/api/cuml/stable/api/#cuml.RandomForestClassifier.predict_proba)) for the pred.odf file and a main data block of all the features and their importance scores (sum of all is 1; calculated as Gain-based impurity similarly to Scikit's built-in method [here](https://datascience.stackexchange.com/questions/66280/how-is-the-feature-importance-value-calculated-in-sklearn-random-forest-regre)) in the case of the feat.odf file.
+In addition, an optional model pickle (.pkl) file could be outputted if the user provides a training dataset (.gct and .cls) to be trained in its entirety.

 ## Test-Train Example Data